archbung/haskell-gargantext/README.md

   ```
 ### Installation

 This project can be built with either Stack or Cabal.
-For historical reasons, we generate a `cabal.project` from the `stack.yaml`, and we do not commit the former to the repo, to have a single "source of truth".
-However, it's always possible to generate a `cabal.project` thanks to [stack2cabal](https://hackage.haskell.org/package/stack2cabal).
+We keep up-to-date the `cabal.project` (which allows us
+to build with `cabal` by default) but we support `stack` thanks to thanks to
+[cabal2stack](https://github.com/iconnect/cabal2stack), which allows us to generate a valid `stack.yaml` from
+a `cabal.project`.
+Due to the fact gargantext requires a particular set of system dependencies (C++ libraries,
+toolchains, etc) we use [nix](https://nixos.org/) to setup an environment with all the required system
+dependencies, in a sandboxed and isolated fashion.

 #### Install Nix

-Gargantext requires [Nix](https://github.com/NixOS/nix) to provide system dependencies (for example, C libraries), but its use is limited to that.
+As said, Gargantext requires [Nix](https://github.com/NixOS/nix) to provide system dependencies (for example, C libraries), but its use is limited to that.
 In order to install [Nix](https://nixos.org/download.html):

 ```shell
 sh <(curl -L https://nixos.org/nix/install) --daemon